Icohedron/SleepVote/README.md

 # Toggle on/off the logging of the above messages (wakeup, enter_bed, exit_bed) in the server console
 "enable_logging" = true

+#### Nucleus Integration ####
+# The following options require Nucleus in order to work

+# Recommended: remove nucleus.afk.base (permission for access to the '/afk' command) from players so that they don't abuse this feature
+"ignore_afk_players" = false
 ```

 ## Links